Safety and Crime Prevention

 - Non urgent - Anonymous Tip Line 781-237-8164 (The messages left on the Annonymous Tip Line are checked on a regular basis and the information provided will be reviewed and pursued)

 Be aware of

-- people in buildings or areas who do not appear to be conducting legitimate business
+- People in buildings or areas who do not appear to be conducting legitimate business

-- people monitoring areas, buildings or entrances
+- People monitoring areas, buildings or entrances

-- abandoned parcels or other items in unusual locations or high traffic areas
+- Abandoned parcels or other items in unusual locations or high traffic areas

-- report to Public Safety immediately
+- Report any suspicious persons or activities to Public Safety immediately

 Crime Prevention Tips

 - Do not give out your social security number (tax purposes, credit, employment) Know how it will be shared

 - Use a cross-cut SHREDDER for all personal documents